Data Driven: By Design

 Excel has you covered here as well.
 A scatterplot gets you part of the way.

-A simple if statement creates the new variable and if you add that into a scatterplot you have something that shows this relationship.
+statement creates the new variable and if you add that into a scatterplot you have something that shows this relationship.

 Tip Four: Think about where the uncertainty lies